guikarai/PE-LinuxONE/index.md

 **Note2:** We can clearly see here the crypto offload in decryption operations.
 115370154 operations was offloaded to the CPACF.

 #### 3.2.
 Testing Pervasive encryption with scp
+The scp command allows you to copy files over ssh connections.
+This is pretty useful if you want to transport files between computers, for example to backup something.
+The scp command uses the ssh command and they are very much alike.
+However, there are some important differences.
+The scp command can be used in three* ways: to copy from a (remote) server to your computer, to copy from your computer to a (remote) server, and to copy from a (remote) server to another (remote) server.
+In the third case, the data is transferred directly between the servers; your own computer will only tell the servers what to do.
+These options are very useful for a lot of things that require files to be transferred
 Let's first clean the icastats monitoring.Please issue the following command:
 ```
 root@crypt06:~# icastats -r